Controlled Interacting Branching Diffusion Processes: Relaxed Formulation in the Mean-Field Regime: Introduction

-Several examples of optimal control for branching processes are discussed in the literature (see, $e.g.$, \cite{Ustunel},\cite{Nisio}, \cite{claisse18}, \cite{KharroubiOcello}).
-They have been introduced in \cite{Ustunel}, wherein their modelling employs a topological sum of Euclidean space.
+Several examples of \emph{optimal control for branching processes} are discussed in the literature \citep{Ustunel,Nisio,claisse18,kharroubi2024stochastic,kharroubi2024optimal, claisse2023mean,bethencourt2025brownian}.
+The initial reference to these objects can be found in \citet{Ustunel}, wherein their modelling employs a disjoint topological sum of Euclidean space.
 The control, living within a compact space, solely affects the drift of spatial movement.
 The author permits each particle to potentially be influenced by any other living particle, without imposing any additional assumptions on the structure of these interactions.
 Moreover, the running cost yields a high degree of generality as well, leading to a correspondingly complex differential characterization.
-By selecting the cost function as the product of functions associated with the living particles at the terminal time, \cite{Nisio} employs controlled branching processes as a probabilistic tool to examine a specific group of parabolic Bellman equations.
+By selecting the cost function as the product of functions associated with the living particles at the terminal time, \citet{Nisio} employs controlled branching processes as a probabilistic tool to examine a specific group of parabolic Bellman equations.
 In this study, the control, still confined to a compact set, influences both drift and volatility.
-A Hamilton-Jacobi-Bellmann (HJB) equation is identified, establishing that the value function represents its unique (viscosity) solution.
+A Hamilton--Jacobi--Bellmann (HJB) equation is identified, establishing that the value function represents its unique (viscosity) solution.